A kernel-based method for Schr\"odinger bridges: Proof of Theorem

 where we have used Jensen's inequality in the last inequality.
 Therefore,

-Consequently, we deduce that $\pi^*$ is optimal to (C).
-This together with \eqref{eq:5.6} and Lemma \ref{lem:5.2} shows that $P^*$ solves (S).
-Finally, the uniqueness of solutions of (P) immediately follows from the strict convexity of the relative entropy. \end{proof} \begin{proof}[Proof of Theorem $\ref{thm:3.1}$]
+Consequently, we deduce that $\pi^*$ is an optimal solution to (C).
+Combining this with \eqref{eq:5.6} and Lemma \ref{lem:5.2}, we conclude that $P^*$ is a solution of (S).
+Moreover, the uniqueness of the solution to (P) follows from the strict convexity of the relative entropy. \end{proof} \begin{proof}[Proof of Theorem $\ref{thm:3.1}$]

 Step (i).
 To prove \eqref{eq:3.5}, we will use an argument similar to that in the proof of Lemma 1 in \cite[Section 10.11]{lue:1997}, which is presented in the framework of penalty function methods in the constrained optimization.
 Assume that